-Recently EMS1.com published an article about the concept of the MARCH algorithm.
+In September 2017, EMS1.com published an article about the concept of the MARCH algorithm.
 While it is well known that civilian trauma and prehospital care advances greatly from military medicine during wars, at times, there is a failure of understanding about the meaning and reasoning behind the military’s rationale.

 This article has a mix of concepts, assessments and treatments.
 It seems the author was applying MARCH to current trauma knowledge used in EMS.
 There are many areas where the article is spot on.
 However, there are a couple areas where information is incorrect or false.
 In other areas, it is vague and may leave the reader wondering why it’s done this way.
 Here is where the article could improve its message.

 “MARCH is found in the tactical combat casualty care and advanced trauma life support courses.”

 From what can be found, the MARCH acronym is most likely a UK invention.
 A thorough internet search failed to properly identify the origin.
 However, when a senior retired medical NCO, who is extremely familiar with TCCC was asked, he mentioned it was first heard around 2008 out of the UK military.